 The primary objectives of the Central Intelligence Agency are –

-The CIA is not a law enforcement agency meaning it cannot enforce the law; or respond to, investigate and prosecute any violation of the law.
-However, it often corporate with federal law enforcement agencies on various issues such as counterterrorism.
+The CIA is not a law enforcement agency, meaning it cannot enforce the law, respond to, investigate, or prosecute any violation of the law.
+However, it often cooperates with federal law enforcement agencies on various issues such as counterterrorism.

-A large section of the foreign intelligence gathered by the agency is through HUMINT or human intelligence.
+A large portion of the agency’s foreign intelligence is gathered through HUMINT, or human intelligence.
 As the name suggests, human intelligence is obtained from human sources.
-While modern HUMINT is often associated with the use of clandestine techniques, human intelligence gathering can also be overt in nature; in which the information is collected through official security debriefs and voluntary interviews.
+While modern HUMINT is often associated with the use of clandestine techniques, human intelligence gathering can also be overt in nature, in which the information is collected through official security debriefs and voluntary interviews.

-Although most MASINT operations among the members of the U.S Intelligence Community are carried out by the Defence Intelligence Agency (DIA) and the National Reconnaissance Office (NRO), the Central Intelligence Agency has been almost entirely responsible for conducting covert MASINT operations across the globe since the 1980s.
+Although most MASINT operations among the members of the US Intelligence Community are carried out by the Defense Intelligence Agency (DIA) and the National Reconnaissance Office (NRO), the Central Intelligence Agency has been almost entirely responsible for conducting covert MASINT operations worldwide since the 1980s.

 According to the details of the 2013 ‘black budget’ for the U.S intelligence agencies revealed by the Washington Post, the CIA has four priorities –